ctrlcccv/ctrlcccv.github.io/content/code-en/2025-04-18-swiper-progress2/index.md

 <br>

 ## Optional Enhancements
-* Add floating “Next” and “Back” buttons for better mobile UX.
+* Add floating "Next" and "Back" buttons for better mobile UX.
 * Swap out the step numbers for icons or custom labels.
 * Use requestAnimationFrame() for more fluid progress bar animations.